georgalis/pub/know/texmf/fonts.md

 ## Sample Document

-The `-t` flag writes a `.tex` file that renders every discovered font family in normal, bold, and italic with pangram text.
+The `-t` flag writes a `.tex` file with two sections: a visual showcase rendering one representative per typeface in normal, bold, and italic with pangram text, followed by a reference appendix listing all available figure-style and glyph-class variants per base family with a suffix legend.

 Compile with `pdflatex` for visual comparison.
 Fonts that lack a bold or italic shape will fall back to the nearest available substitute per NFSS rules---this is expected and diagnostic